War is something that none of us wish to encounter. No one can escape a war unscathed.

 $228,178

-The film brought together some of the biggest names in a huge ensemble cast including, Steve McQueen, James Garner, Richard Attenborough, James Donald, Charles Bronson, Donald Pleasence, James Coburn, and more.
+Featuring an impressive ensemble cast, the movie stars legends like Steve McQueen, James Garner, Richard Attenborough, James Donald, Charles Bronson, Donald Pleasence, and James Coburn.

 DramaWar